mtlynch/mtlynch.io/content/retrospectives/2020/12/index.md

 title: "TinyPilot: Month 5"
 date: 2020-12-02T00:00:00-05:00
 description: Launching a new product and my very first course.
-hide_affiliate_warning: true # No affiliate links in this article
 images:
 - /retrospectives/2020/12/voyager-angled.jpg
 ---